odoo/odoo/doc/search-view.rst

 .. note::

-     in order to simplify fetching an actual value from a search facet model, :js:class:`VS.model.SearchFacet` has been extended with a :js:func:`~VS.model.SearchFacet.value` method
+     in order to simplify getting the logical value of a search facet model, :js:class:`VS.model.SearchFacet` has been extended with a :js:func:`~VS.model.SearchFacet.value` method